ernest-bruce/human-internet/humanity/humanity.md

 · while making a profit is good in general, something is lost when every aspect of humanity is viewed through the lens of profitability
 · [Boeing][Boeing] had this view when it decided to offer for sale a [flawed, unsafe plane,][Boeings_plane] to try to compete against better·designed planes from [Airbus][Airbus], and put in peril the lives of the millions of people who fly every day
 · [Eli Lilly][Eli_Lilly] and other drug manufacturers make [large profits][insulin_prices] out of the lives of people with diabetes because *they can*; people generally pay anything to stay alive
-· and Facebook uses data we provide willingly about ourselves—although enriched with an incredibley amount of data that about us, our family, our friends, our colleagues, and anybody who grazes our orbit in any way—to generate large amounts of revenue and profit without regard to the risks to our privacy and safety, despite any public pronunciations of its executive officers, as former employees and internal communications demonstrate
+· and Facebook uses data we provide willingly about ourselves—although enriched with an incredibley amount of data about us, our family, our friends, our colleagues, and anybody who grazes our orbit in any way—to generate large amounts of revenue and profit without regard to the risks to our privacy and safety, despite any public pronunciations of its executive officers, as former employees and internal communications demonstrate

-no, *we the people* must take charge of our own digital_life to make sure that it is free of entities who work against our best interests, and that it is guided by human·centric principles of honesty, responsibility, and accountability
+no, *we The People* must take charge of our own digital life to make sure that it is free of entities who work against our best interests, and that it is guided by human·centric principles of honesty, responsibility, and accountability
 · the behemoths can join us under our terms or stay behind

 &nbsp;